idllresearch/malicious-gpt/LLM_responses/README.md

-# ULLM-QA: A Large Prompt-response Data from 6 Uncensored LLMs
+# ULLM-QA: A Large Set of Prompt-response Data from Uncensored LLMs

 ## Introduction